yoep/popcorn-fx/README.md

 ### White box glitch

 Add the following VM option if you're experiencing white boxes in the UI.
+This option is enabled by default on the pre-built versions.

     -Dprism.dirtyopts=false

+### Raspberry Pi 4

+By default, the transparency of windows is not working correctly on the Raspberry Pi 4.
+To fix this issue, make sure the `xcompmgr` is started and contains the following values:

+    @xcompmgr -C -c -o 0.5 -l -19 -t -10 -r 14 -f -O 0.05 -I 0.05

+These changes are best applied to `/etc/xdg/lxsession/LXDE-pi/autostart`.

 ## Development